TedHusted/awake/awake.md/awake.md

 Ally: Are the Vanir behind the UAP reports that go unexplained.

-Idisi: Yes, we research the UAPs that Terran governments cannot explain and confirm that they are Vanir activity.
-Or not.
+Idisi: Yes, we research the UAPs that Terran governments cannot explain to confirm that they are Vanir activity.

 ###

 “I’m confused,” says Dr. Marquez.
 “You decided to meet with the NTSB because you were afraid that your in-law is being gaslit.”

-“Elena Vargas is the Chief Experience Officer at Pulse,” injects Carla, “and it seems  strange that her memory of the call is different in one specific way.”
+“Elena Vargas is the Chief Experience Officer at Pulse,” injects Carla.
+“It seems  strange that her memory of the call is different in one specific way.”

 “Usually, if the recording passes AI detection, then the person simply mis-remembers,” says Marquez.

 Carla nods.
 “True.
-But we have another recording that passes AI detection, and the video was definitely modified.”
+But we have another recording that passes AI detection.
+That video was definitely modified.”

 “Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.

-“Nexus brought up Pulse at the PDB session last Wednesday, and it felt like enough of a connection to justify an inter-agency meeting.”
+“Nexus brought up Pulse at the PDB session last Wednesday.
+It felt like enough of a connection to justify an inter-agency meeting.”

 Dr. Marquez nods absently, and then turns her head to stare at the picture of the whiteboard on her tablet.